MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/rplugin.md

 ms.reviewer: mblythe
 ms.service: data-explorer
 ms.topic: reference
-ms.date: 05/05/2019
+ms.date: 05/06/2019
 ---
 # R plugin (Preview)

-Runs a user-defined-function (UDF) using an R script.
+The R plugin runs a user-defined-function (UDF) using an R script.
 The R script gets tabular data as its input, and is expected to produce a tabular output.
 The plugin's runtime is hosted in  a sandbox, an isolated and secure environment,  running on the cluster's nodes.

 ### Syntax